My current research involves both ungulates and primates.

 My PhD work on spider monkeys in Bolivia (see Background) has led to continued involvement in the field of primate ecology and conservation.
 I am involved in a book project as a co-author.
 The book is called "Primate Diet and Nutrition: Needing, Finding and Using Food", edited by Joanna Lambert and Jessica Rothman.
 I have written review articles about primate nutritional ecology and associated scientific approaches.
 I am frequently reviewing articles and grant applications about primate ecology and nutrition, as well as tropical forest ecology at large.

-I am a course leader for a third year course in forest conservation biology as part of the international BSc program Forests & Landscapes.
+I am an assistant course leader for a third year course in forest conservation biology as part of the international BSc program Forests & Landscapes.
 I regularly provide lectures in three master-level courses given at the Southern Swedish Forest Research Centre (the Euroforester program); participate as a teacher in the course Forest Conservation Biology which is part of the MSc program Forest Management for Multiple Goals; and also teach for the course Sverigeresan, which is part of the Forest Science Program.

 My teaching also involves the public and stakeholders.
 I participate in the communication project Vild & Bortskämd, a large collaborative initiative which aims to spread knowledge about how to create natually growing forage for wild ungulates in order to minimize damage and conflict.
 In this project we, for example, produce films and have workshops and excursions with stakeholders.
 Furthermore, together with my colleague Martin Ahlström I have created and held a one-day course called "Skog och Vilt i Balans", for employees in Swedish forestry industry; five course events Feb – Mar 2018 in southern Sweden (130 participants in total).
 Funded by Landsbygdsprogrammet (EU-funding).